-A graduate of Aalborg University, Denmark (M.Sc., PhD – civilingeniør, cand.polyt), and a Senior Member of the IEEE, Thomas spent a number of years at INRIA where he, among other things, developed and standardised OLSR – the predominant routing protocol for community, mesh, and tactical networks.
+A graduate of Aalborg University, Denmark (M.Sc., PhD – civilingeniør, cand.polyt), Thomas spent a number of years at INRIA where he, among other things, developed and standardised OLSR – the predominant routing protocol for community, mesh, and tactical networks.

 In 2004 he joined faculty at Ecole Polytechnique, France’s premiere technical and scientific university, where he is currently a professor.
 He leads the computer networking research group, and enjoys working with with some of France’s best students.

-Thomas has developed, and coordinates, the computer networking curriculum at Ecole Polytechnique, teaches several core classes therein, co-coordinates the Research Masters program in “Advanced Communication Networks” (ACN), and the M.Sc.T programme “IoT: Innovation and Management”.
+Thomas has developed, and coordinates, the computer networking curriculum at Ecole Polytechnique, teaches several core classes therein.
+He’s the academic director of the elite and multidisciplinary Master of Science and Technology programme “IoT: Innovation and Management”.

 Thomas maintains long-standing formal industrial research collaborations with, e.g., Hitachi (Japan), Fujitsu (USA), Toyota (Japan), Qualcomm (USA), EDF (France), ERDF (France), and Sagemcom (France).
 He also maintains close collaborative relations with peers in industry, including BAE Systems (UK), Cisco Systems (USA & France), and Alcatel-Lucent (France).
 He was involved in the ADEME “SOGrid” project, on the future French national “Smart Grid”.
 Thomas holds the Cisco endowed “Internet of Everything” academic chaire at Ecole Polytechnique.

 Thomas is a senior member of the IEEE, and was named an “IEEE Computer Society Distinguished Contributor”, as part of the inaugural 2021 class.